ExfilGuard

 - Map clients by exact IP address or CIDR ranges.
 Each client references ordered policies; the first matching rule wins.

-- Fine-Grained URL Matching
+- URL Matching

 - TLS Inspection